 (5) any person while performing services incidental to the dissolution, winding up, or liquidation of a partnership, corporation, or other business enterprise;

-(6) the state, its political subdivisions, public agencies, and their employees;
+(6) the federal government, the state, their political subdivisions, public agencies, and employees;

 (7) collection agencies, provided that the services are provided to a creditor;